-Intellectually stimulating courses challenge you to examine issues from various perspectives.
-You will learn how concepts and issues are perceived, lived, and theorized in Europe, and reflect on the cultural norms and values that shape you.
+DIS courses challenge you to examine issues from various perspectives.
+You learn how concepts and issues are perceived, lived, and theorized in Europe; and reflect on the cultural norms and values that shape you.

-All DIS courses take you out of the classroom on local Field Studies, exploring Copenhagen through an academic lens.
-Our courses also offer you opportunities to participate in research, simulate real-life scenarios through case studies, gain professional feedback in studio, update your resume with practicum and workshop experience, and more.
+All of our courses take you out of the classroom on local Field Studies, exploring Copenhagen through an academic lens.
+Our courses also offer you opportunities to participate in research and labs, simulate real-life scenarios through case studies, gain professional feedback in studio, update your resumé with practicum and workshop experience, and more.

 Most DIS faculty work as professionals in the areas they teach, bringing theory to life by sharing real-world expertise and examples in the classroom and giving you access to their networks.

-Living in a Homestay, signing up for a sports team, taking a Danish Language and Culture course, or attending evening seminars are among the ways to build your international network and meet the locals.
+Living in a Homestay, signing up for a sports team, taking a Danish Language and Culture course, or attending evening seminars are among the many ways to build your international network.